DaLawnChair/Detection-and-Prediction-of-Satellite-Anomalies/readme.md

-# Satellite Movement Labeler and Visualizer
+# Detection and Prediction of Satellite Anomalies

 This project will contain the commits of the process of training and evaluating a model that can visualize satellite movement and label movement.
 Currently the project is working on retrieving TLE data from [space-track.org](https://www.space-track.org/auth/login) and cleaning it to prepare it for the use in training on a model.